 With common or valuable keywords (like "football boots" or "cheap Flights" or "online blackjack") the companies listed in the Organic results on page 1 are big players and either have their own in-house SEO & marketing teams or are spending £1000s per month with SEO agencies.

-Realistically, with a few hours DIY SEO a week you will never beat teams of highly dedicated SEO professionals on getting your pages listed for these common keywords, but there are ways you can compete with those big companies and get a page 1 listing when people search for your product or services by carefully selecting which keywords you include in your websites content see our Article on Keyword Planning.
+Realistically, with a few hours DIY SEO a week you will never beat teams of highly dedicated SEO professionals on getting your pages listed for these common keywords, but there are ways you can compete with those big companies and get a page 1 listing when people search for your product or services by carefully selecting which other keywords peolple might use and inckuding them in your websites content, see our Article on Keyword Planning.

 Paid for Keywords (PPC)